Bo Peep Bo Peep: Commercial performance

-On August 4, 2011, it was announced that T-ara would be debuting in Japan with a Japanese version of "Bo Peep Bo Peep".
-The single was released on September 28 as two limited editions and a regular edition, with a Japanese version of their song "I Go Crazy Because of You" as the accompanying b-side.
-The music video was released on September 1 on the Japanese cable television network Space Shower TV.
-The single debuted on Oricon's Daily Chart at No. 1 with 20,068 copies sold on the first day.
-They are the first Korean girl group to achieve the number one spot and the third Korean group to reach the top three of the charts after MBLAQ's "Your Luv" and SHINee's "Replay-Kimi wa Boku no Everything".
+The Japanese version debuted on Oricon's Daily Chart at No. 1 with 20,068 copies sold on the first day making them the first Korean girl group to achieve the number one spot and the third Korean group to reach the top three of the charts after MBLAQ's "Your Luv" and SHINee's "Replay".
 The single debuted at number one on Oricon's Weekly Chart with 49,712 copies sold and number one on Billboard Japan Hot 100, making them the first foreign group and also the first Korean girl group to debut at number one.
-The single ended up on "2011 iTunes (Japan) Rewind" Top 100 singles of the year at 86.
+It ended up at 97 on Oricon Yearly singles ranking and at 86 on Billboard Japan End-year chart.
+The single later received 3 certification from RIAJ, a shipment of over 100,000 copies in paid downloads and Full-length ringtone as well as shipments of over 100,000 physical copies.
+It also ended up on "2011 iTunes (Japan) Rewind" Top 100 singles of the year at 86.